komura-crm/donaldboulton/src/content/posts/commandments.md

 ## The Law

-Something the USA has forgotten about!
+Something the USA and World has forgotten about!

 The Catholic Church doesn’t see the Ten Commandments as arbitrary rules and regulations from God but as commandments for protection.
+That you need now as Judgement is soon.

 > Catholic Nonsense gives you an out on obeying them.